JunganSe/J-Rdp/DevNotes.md

 - When ConfigWatcher detects that the config file is changed:
   1. Initialize config in memory.
      1. Read the config file into memory.
      2. Invoke the callback for when the config file is updated.
-(See below)
+(See "When config file is updated" below)
      3. Apply Core settings from config.
      4. Apply enabled, valid profiles from config.

-* Callback when config file is updated:
+* When config file is updated:
    1. Core sends a ConfigInfo to the GUI via callback function.
    2. GUI shows or hides the log console according to config.
    3. GUI enables or disables file logging according to config.